 The 2016 Israel Jezreel Information Sheet will be linked here by October 1 and contains more detailed information.

 - OU overall GPA of 2.5 or above

 - Passport valid for six months beyond the end of the program or a copy of a receipt showing that an application has been submitted.
 To access the U.S. State Department passport application, click here.

 This program is open to all OU students who meet the requirements.
 It is not restricted to Arts and Sciences majors.

 This program will provide participating students with 4 hours of OU credit.
-The Coordinator for the College of Arts and Sciences International Programs Office will enroll students in the course listed below.
-Students should check with their academic adviser to make sure that the course can fulfill a degree requirement,
+The program administrator will enroll students in the course listed below.
+Students should check with their academic adviser to make sure that the course can fulfill a degree requirement.

 - RELS 4640 Field Study in Religious Studies - 4 credits

 All courses are taught in English.
 There is no option to take a Hebrew language course.

 The excavation team is housed at Iru'ah Kafri, a bed-and-breakfast at Kibbutz Mizra, just a short ride from the excavation site.
 Team members stay in air-conditioned guest rooms with bathrooms, kitchenette, refrigerator, and television.
 The kibbutz boasts a grocery store, swimming pool, pub, free wi-fi, sports facilities, and BBQ facilities.
 It is 10 minutes' drive from Afula, which is the capital of the valley.

 It is each applicant's responsibility to share information about cost with family members who need to know and understand how the payment system works